 - There's also the billionaire in Undella Town who will pay you a LOT of money for the Relics you find in the Abyssal Ruins, which you really can't do anything else with.

-- The Gold Bars and Dried Bouquets in Paper Mario The Thousand Year Door come close, although they did have very marginal other uses.
+- The Gold Bars and Dried Bouquets in Paper Mario: The Thousand-Year Door come close, although they did have very marginal other uses.
 Both could be cooked, which was necessary for 100% Completion, although it wouldn't really make anything worthwhile.
 Also, the Dried Bouquet restored 1 FP and the Gold Bars were a way to "get around" the 999 coin limit.

 - It's possible to find ancient statues in equally ancient ruins that, at first glance, appear to be vendor trash.
 Selling one to an unsuspecting shopkeeper piques the interest of a collector who employs your services as his personal fetch monkey to complete the set.
 You could, with the aid of in-character precognition just go directly to the collector however.